mdrafikrft/spelling/readme.md

 	* To generate a gettext pot file, please run scons pot.
 A **addon-name.pot** file will be created with all gettext messages for your add-on.
 You need to check the buildVars.i18nSources variable to comply with your requirements.
 * Automatic generation of manifest localization files directly from gettext po files.
 Please make sure buildVars.py is included in i18nFiles.
 * Automatic generation of HTML documents from markdown (.md) files, to manage documentation in different languages.
+Where will you get so many features? , so here we are !

 ## Requirements